counter-forms/character-set/README.md

 # Counter Forms Character Set

-The character set covered by all fonts published by Counter Forms.
-It’s based on Christoph Koeberlin’s [Latin Character Sets](https://github.com/koeberlin/Latin-Character-Sets).
+Here is the minimum character set covered by all Counter Forms typefaces.
+It is based on Christoph Koeberlin’s excellent [Latin-M Character Set](https://github.com/koeberlin/Latin-Character-Sets) with a few additions to account for all Aboriginal and Torres Strait Islander languages.

 ## Glyphs Filter